 She hadn’t seen her dad in almost a week.
 It was her fault that he was always leaving.
 He didn’t blame her for Kristen.
 But, Kristen was her fault too.
 They were told not to go into the pool.
 They went anyway.
 Since then, nothing had been the same.
 Especially with her mother.
 Her mother blamed her dad, but she blamed herself.
 Before the day at the pool, they would play dolls and brush each other’s hair, Mommy, Kristen, and Alice.
 But since the day at the pool they hadn’t brushed each other’s hair once.
 That was almost two years ago.
 Alice was getting ready to go into the fourth grade.
-She missed Kristen.
-And she missed playing dolls and brushing hair.
-Her dad tried.
-But he didn’t brush the same.
-And besides.
-He was always leaving to make money, or her mother was making her leave, and he never had enough time.
+She missed Kristen, and she missed playing dolls and brushing hair.
+Her dad tried, but he didn’t brush the same as Kristen.
+And besides, he was always leaving to make money, or her mother was making her go, and he never had enough time.

 Alice listened to the muffled words still sharp enough to pierce through the door.
 They were words she was not allowed to say.
 Her mother was mad.
-She was the one who kicked him out of the house and then was mad that he stayed away.
+She was the one who kicked him out of the house and then was angry that he stayed away.
 Alice knew where he was.
 He was at the horse track, trying to make money for everyone.
-He was always at the horse track.
+Dad was always at the horse track.
 That’s where he bought her the wooden puppet of Black Stallion.
 He brought it back for her the last time he disappeared for a week.
 It was her favorite.
-Kristen had Shae Shae.
-But Alice had Black Stallion.
-One time her dad took her to the track and they bet on a black horse and it won, and her mother was so happy that she cooked a roast and made brownies for dinner.
+Kristen had Shae Shae, but Alice had Black Stallion.
+One time her dad took her to the track, and they bet on a black horse, and it won, and her mother was so happy that she cooked a roast and made brownies for dinner.
 But, by the way, her mother was yelling today, it sounded like he might’ve lost.
 He usually lost.
-But he tried.
-Alice loved that about her dad.
-No matter what, he tried.
+But he tried, and Alice loved that about her dad.
+No matter what he tried.

 Alice stared at her own words, choking back tears, trying to read them in her head louder than the words coming from the living room.
 The arguing was becoming unbearable.
-Maybe if she brought this letter out to them, they would see how much they were hurting her, and they would stop fighting, and they would try to be a family again.
+Maybe if she brought this letter out to them, they would see how much they were hurting her, and her Mom and Dad would stop fighting, and they would try to be a family again.
 She kept writing.

 …try and stop me or follow me.
 Everyone will be much happier once I am gone.